-- Include all monetary costs/benefits arising from the project (inclusive of public, private and third sectors) - Include tables that show a detailed breakdown of total monetary costs/benefits by individual cost/benefit line. - Provide a clear explanation of assumptions.
+- ➤ Include all monetary costs/benefits arising from the project (inclusive of public, private and third sectors) - ➤ Include tables that show a detailed breakdown of total monetary costs/benefits by individual cost/benefit line. - ➤ Provide a clear explanation of assumptions.
 For example, what calculations did you make for each cost/benefit line and why?
 What evidence did you use to come up with these assumptions? - Calculate the Net Present Social Value/Cost (NPSV/NPSC) (an excel template for this can be found here).
 Formula should be used to show the derivation of the cost estimates, and these should be easily reconciled with the assumptions summary tab.
-Excel sheets should accompany this pro forma. - Optimism Bias (OB) should be included where appropriate in NPSV/NPSC calculations.
-Use OB calculators if required and follow guidance. - The effects of general inflation must be excluded from the NPSVs/NPSCs i.e., prices should be in real terms.
+Excel sheets should accompany this proforma. - Optimism Bias (OB) should be included where appropriate in NPSV/NPSC calculations.
+Use OB calculators if required and follow guidance. - The effects of general inflation must be excluded from the NPSVs/NPSCs i.e., prices should be in real terms. - ➤ The appraisal period must be based on the useful life of the asset or the duration of the level of service to be provided.

-duration of the level of service to be provided.
 Monetary Impacts Summary Table Option Total Capital Cost Total Operating Cost Total Monetary Benefits NPSV/NPSC